 - Click Yes to allow the installer to make changes to your computer.

 - Select a destination folder that is accessible to the users.
 The default is

 - After your install is complete, open Computer Management, navigate to Local Users and Groups.
 Create a new group for your Anaconda users.
 Add users to this new group, Anaconda-Users.

-- Navigate to your Anaconda directory and then go to the Properties.
-Uncheck the box for Attrributes: Read-only and save changes.
-Go to the Security tab and click Edit.
-From there you can add Anaconda-Users and set permissions.
+- Navigate to your Anaconda folder and then right-click and select Properties.
+Uncheck the box for Attributes: Read-only and save changes.
+Go to Security and click Edit.
+From there, add Anaconda-Users and set permissions.
 Your group will need read and write privileges.

 Multi-user Anaconda installation on Linux¶

 To set up a multi-user Anaconda or Miniconda installation on Linux operating systems:

 #Create a new group sudo group add mygroup # Change the group ownership to "mygroup" on the entire directory where Anaconda is installed.
 Replace /PATH/TO/ANACONDA/INSTALL with the actual path to your installed Anaconda file. sudo chgrp -R mygroup /PATH/TO/ANACONDA/INSTALL # Set read and write permission for the owner, root, and the mygroup only.
 Replace /PATH/TO/ANACONDA/INSTALL with the actual path to your installed Anaconda file. sudo chmod 770 -R /PATH/TO/ANACONDA/INSTALL # Add users to a group.
 Replace USERNAME with the username of the user you are adding. sudo adduser username mygroup